sidechained/GettingAndCleaningData-CourseProject/CodeBook.md

 # 4. Dataset 2: Calculation of averages for each feature measurement (grouped by activity and person/subject)

 In this section, the tidy data set from 3 is:
-- subset and grouped by person index (removing the activity name column) and the mean averages of all features are calculated for each person.
+- subset and grouped by person index (removing the activity name column) and the mean averages of all features are calculated for each person
-- subset and grouped by activity name (removing the person index column) and the mean averages of all features are calculated for each activity.
+- subset and grouped by activity name (removing the person index column) and the mean averages of all features are calculated for each activity

-Feature columns in both new data frames are appended with '-avg' in their names.
+All feature columns in both new data frames are appended with '-avg' in their names.

 The final tidied dataset (2) can be found within the 'subject_averages' and 'activity_averages' environment variables